SRARAD/epa-digital-services-rfi/README.md

 Then navigate to [http://localhost:8080](http://localhost:8080) to view the application.

 ## Docker
 Docker can also be used to build and run the project.
-To build the container run:
+Then to run the container execute:

 ```bash
 docker build -t csra/epa-digital-services-rfi .